-LME Clear will assess the most recent valuation where required margin cover was received and calculate the price at which the collateral would need to be sold in order to at least realise the associated cover valuation.
-Prices will be updated regularly, intra-day (at least hourly) and compared to the break-even price.
-This information, as well as the currency and location of the assets, will form part of the decision making in relation of when assets are liquidated.
+LME Clear will assess the most recent valuation where required margin cover was received and calculate the price at which it would need to be sold in order to at least realise the associated cover valuation.
+Prices will be updated regularly, at least hourly, intra-day and compared to the break-even price; this information, as well as the currency and location of the assets, will form part of the decision making in relation of when assets are liquidated.

-The market risk of longer dated positions will be assessed in terms of potential volatility and insight may be sought from market experts where considered appropriate.
+The market risk of longer dated positions will be assessed in terms of potential volatility and insight may be sought from market experts where necessary.